Wafris/wafris-rb/README.md

 #### In case you have Rack::Attack

-If you have Rack::Attack already installed, it can workk side by side with Wafris.
+If you have Rack::Attack already installed, it can work side by side with Wafris.
 We recommend including Wafris before Rack::Attack so that Wafris can capture the traffic data before it is blocked.
 Then you can gradually migrate your rule set from Rack::Attack to Wafris and visualize the blocked traffic.

 To ensure the order it's as simple as including the `wafris` gem before the `rack-attack` gem.